 One of the biggest risks hoteliers report is the amount of hacking surrounding guest information.
 As such, network security / cybersecurity is important.
 Especially when there are criminals from all over the world trying to steal identities, and credit card data.

-Don’t take our word on cybersecurity for hotels: tell us what you do to secure your networks and data in the comments or join us on Twitter.
+Don’t take our word on cybersecurity for hotels: tell us what you do to secure your networks on Twitter.